 - If you experience a RPA fly-away, and in your judgement as the RPA pilot in command (including RPIC scenarios) the RPA has sufficient energy or capability to fly to and enter the identified controlled airspace volume (either laterally or vertically, or both), you are legally required to attempt contact with listed agencies below and advise them of the fly-away situation. - 2.
 MAAC has assessed this site and determined the following:

 This site is wholly in uncontrolled airspace.

-The nearest controlled airspace volume is a.
-Laterally b.
-Vertically
+a.
+Laterally: